Certain skills are growing in demand. Skills that can almost guarantee your jobs and opportunities for years and decades to come.

 It’s still important to note that by learning the fundamentals of user experience design, you can better understand how a website is supposed to work.
 That will keep more users on the site, help them find what they’re looking for, and ultimately spend more money on that site.

-To learn the building blocks of design skills, I recommend learning the Adobe Creative Suite.
+To learn the building blocks of design skills, we recommend learning the Adobe Creative Suite.
 Photoshop should be the first thing you dive into, as it’s the go-to for most serious designers.
 If you don’t like Adobe, you can also dive into Sketch, which is a rising star among designers.

 Here are some resources for understanding and learning UI and UX: